 Information about Import of Medicines and Medical Devices into New Zealand

 - Food - Care - Country of Origin

 Selling goods to consumers located in New Zealand via the internet makes exporting accessible and may be seen as a ‘first step’ to exporting, or be used to ‘test consumer response’ to a product.

 Before beginning, there are New Zealand laws and regulations to understand and consider.

 Main New Zealand online selling platforms - seller information:

 APPOINTING AN AGENT FOR NEW ZEALAND MARKET

 It is important to make sure that a ‘handshake’ is backed by a written agreement.
 Benefit from the expertise of the International Chamber of Commerce (ICC) legal team and use their templates to draft your agency agreement.

 ESTABLISHING A SALES OFFICE/BRANCH IN NEW ZEALAND

-First information about employing staff in New Zealand:
+Information about employing staff in New Zealand